bennyk/Auditor/README.md

 # Auditor
-repo for my TIKR terminal data

 Ability to track TIKR terminal on spreadsheets based on sector, industry and selected or multiply of stock ticker.
+Repo for my TIKR terminal data